Do you have problems with your Samsung Galaxy Tab S8?

 This is probably the most common reason for a laggy UI on any device.

 When there isn't enough storage space on your device, all sorts of things start happening.
 For example, apps get deleted automatically, and critical data is corrupted.
-And it affects the overall performance of your tablet.
+And it affects the overall performance of your phone.

 Lack of Memory